Fulguritude/code-discovery-exercises/Python/README.md

 ### 42 Python Django *piscine*

 Piscine is the word that 42 (a programming "school") uses for its bootcamps.
 Django is a Python framework for web development.
-A Django bootcamp can be found [here](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/Python-Django).
+A Django bootcamp can be found in English [here](https://github.com/Kharsv/Piscine-Python-Django), and in French [here](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/Python-Django).
+The bootcamp gives you primers on web techs (HTML, CSS, JS, etc.), then a quick intro to Python and using Python libraries, before teaching you how to use the Django web library.

 ### Personal project